 - Coffee grounds

-Raise Soil pH
+How To Raise Soil pH For Tomatoes

 If your soil pH is too low (acidic soil), then you will need to use an additive that raises pH.
 Some of the more common soil amendments to raise pH include:

 - Lime – lime (or limestone) is another name for calcium carbonate, which is also found in chalk and antacid tablets.
 As you can guess, it counters acid in soil and increases pH.
 As an added bonus, it provides calcium for your plants.
+Follow the instructions on the label, though – it is possible to add too much lime to your garden.

 - Dolomitic lime – dolomitic lime is similar to lime, but it also contains magnesium.
 Much like lime, it counters acid in soil to raise the pH.
 Dolomitic lime provides both calcium and magnesium for your plants, which are important nutrients for tomatoes.